aammd/MS_computational_ecology_opinion/compecol.md

 from one field, has a high potential to deliver synthesis.
-A more reasonable statement would be that *all ecology can benefit from computational ecology*, as long as we can understand how it interacts with other approaches; in this paper, I attempt to situate the practice of computational ecology within the broader landscape of ecological research.
-In particular, I highlight the ways in which computational ecology differs from, and complements, ecological modelling.
-I finally move on to the currency of collaborations between different groups of ecologists, and discuss the need to add more quantitative skills in ecological training.
+A more reasonable statement would be that *all ecology can benefit from computational ecology*, as long as we can understand how it interacts with other approaches; in this paper, we attempt to situate the practice of computational ecology within the broader landscape of ecological research.
+In particular, we highlight the ways in which computational ecology differs from, and complements, ecological modelling.
+We finally move on to the currency of collaborations between different groups of ecologists, and discuss the need to add more quantitative skills in ecological training.